 Pros: Large selection of investments, and Schwab ETFs and more than 500 others trade with no commission.
 Schwab also offers one-on-one investment help at no charge.

 Cons: Loans are not permitted.
 No Roth 401k option.

-E-Trade is synonymous with online investing and has about 5 million brokerage accounts.
+E-Trade is synonymous with online investing and was named the #1 online broker by Kiplinger.
 The company offers a 401k for self-employed people with access to a wide universe of investments.

-You can also hand over management of your solo 401k to E-Trade Capital Management.
-(This requires at least a $5,000 minimum investment and a 0.3% annual fee.)
+You can hand over management of your solo 401k to E-Trade Capital Management.
+They offer various portfolios to fit your needs.

 Unlike some brokerages, you are permitted to make loans from an E-Trade solo 401k plan.